ImaneLamriui/Memory-Dump-Analysis_RAM-Forensics/README.md

 <a href="https://github.com/keydet89/RegRipper3.0">RegRipper</a>

-We need to  need to upload or provide the hive file as input for analysis use RegRipper to analyze it and generate a report file containing the extracted information:
+We need to upload or provide the hive file as input for analysis use RegRipper to analyze it and generate a report file containing the extracted information:

 ###### Hive files extracted from a live system or a forensic image wiches will be analyzed by RegRipper to extract information about system configuration, user activity, installed software, and more.